-External beam radiation therapy (EBRT), nuclear physics (NP), high energy physics HEP), and a number of industrial/commercial applications all have a need for next-generation radiation detectors for ionizing particles and photons.
-In particular, both EBRT and NP require improved particle and photon beam monitors with faster response time, higher particle/beam transmissivity, better spatial resolution and higher radiation damage resistance among other desired improvements.
-For the U.S. Department of Energy (DOE-NP) and the National Cancer Institute (NIH-NCI), the need for next-generation radiation beam monitors is compelling, especially at DOE national laboratories such as the National Superconducting Cyclotron Laboratory (NSCL), the Facility for Rare Isotope Beams (FRIB), the Thomas Jefferson National Accelerator Facility (JLab) and Brookhaven National Laboratory (BNL).
+External beam radiotherapy (RT), nuclear physics (NP), high energy physics (HEP), and a number of industrial/commercial applications all have a need for next-generation radiation detectors for ionizing particles and photons.
+In particular, both FLASH-RT and NP require improved particle and photon beam monitors with faster response time, wider dynamic range, higher particle/beam transmissivity, better spatial resolution and higher radiation damage resistance among other desired improvements.
+For the U.S. Department of Energy (DOE-NP) and the National Cancer Institute (NIH-NCI), the need for next-generation radiation beam monitors is compelling, especially for FLASH-RT where ionization chambers cannot respond fast enough and the UFT beam monitor would be an enabling technology.
+At DOE national laboratories such as the Facility for Rare Isotope Beams (FRIB), the UFT beam monitor can provide beam tuning capability not possible with conventional beam monitoring technology.

-The ultra-fast, transmissive (UFT) beam detector technology invented by Integrated Sensors (I-S) for real-time beam monitoring constitutes an extremely versatile detection system that can monitor any type of ionizing radiation, from single particles to high intensity beams, in air or in vacuum.
+The UFT (ultra-fast transmissive) beam detector technology invented by Integrated Sensors (I-S) for real-time beam monitoring constitutes an extremely versatile detection system that can monitor any type of ionizing radiation, from single particles to high intensity beams, in air or in vacuum.
 Results show order-of-magnitude advantages over ionization chambers for position resolution, readout time and beam hardening.
-UFT-beam monitors are also being developed for precision position (≤ 0.1 mm) and time-of-flight (≤ 100 ps) measurements in heavy-ion and rare isotope or exotic particle beam accelerators from B-10 (+5 charge) to U-238 (+62 charge) nuclei.
-The largest market today is EBRT for particle and photon beam monitoring and patient quality assurance.
+UFT-beam monitors are also being developed for precision position (≤ 0.01 mm) and time-of-flight (≤ 50 ps) measurements in heavy-ion and rare isotope or exotic particle beam accelerators from B-10 (+5 charge) to U-238 (+92 charge) nuclei.
+The largest potential market is for FLASH-RT for particle and photon beam monitoring and patient quality assurance.
 All UFT beam monitors include an internal self-calibration system that can automatically perform a complete self-calibration in vivo, in approximately 1 minute or less, as frequently as desired.

-Our most recent microcavity-PPS innovation, jointly developed with the University of Michigan, is the microhexcavity plasma panel (µCPP) tracking detector , which was originally motivated towards high energy physics (HEP) applications.
+Our most recent microcavity-PPS innovation, jointly developed with the University of Michigan (UM), is the microhexcavity plasma panel (µCPP) tracking detector , which was originally motivated towards high energy physics (HEP) applications.
 However, its low cost, scalability, precision and portability lends it to applications in a wider spectrum of research fields, nuclear medicine, industry, archaeology, homeland security and education.
 The µCPP tracking detector also lends itself to being configured as a low cost camera, capable of detecting radioactive material remotely, for example at a nuclear spill site.
 Unlike virtually any other type of gaseous detector, i.e. drift tube chambers, Micromegas, resistive plate chambers (RPCs), thin gap chambers (TGCs), etc., the PPS and µCPP requires no expensive and maintenance-intensive gas system for its operation.
-Component fabrication, assembly, operation and performance of these novel flat panel arrays is now well established.

 Patents pending.